-The Ekrano GX has two fully functional VE.Can ports.
+The Venus GX has two fully functional VE.Can ports.
 They are independent from a data and connected device perspective.
-One is labelled VE.Can 1 and is galvanically isolated, the other is labelled VE.Can 2 and is non-isolated.
-These each correspond to the VE.Can ports listed in the Services menu (Settings → Services) of the Remote Console.
+One is labelled VE.Can and is isolated, the other is labelled Can 2 and is non-isolated.

 VE.Can is intended to be used for Victron (and Victron compatible) VE.Can products, such as the VE.Can MPPTs, Skylla-IP65, Lynx Shunt VE.Can and Lynx Smart BMS.
 You can string these VE.Can 250 kbit/s devices together along this bus.
 It must be terminated at both ends with the included VE.Can terminators.